 4 MONTHS: The child can grasp with hands, swim, and turn somersaults.

 4 - 5 MONTHS: The mother first feels the baby's movements.

-5 MONTHS: Sleeping habits appear, but a slammed door will provoke activity.
+5 MONTHS: Sleeping habits appear.
+A slammed door will provoke activity.
 The child responds to sounds in frequencies too high or low for adults to hear.

 6 MONTHS: Fine hair grows on eyebrows and head.
 Eyelash fringe appears.
 Weight is about 22 ounces, height 9 inches.
 Babies born at this age have survived.

-8 MONTHS: Weight increases by over 2 lbs and baby's quarters get cramped.
+8 MONTHS: Weight increases by over 2 pounds and baby's surroundings get cramped.

 And not until the baby has gone through all these events on the inside do we see the new child on the outside.

 NOTE: The milestones listed above have been documented by scientific research.
 Slight variations of hours and days may exist, and future research may show that some milestones occur earlier than is now known.